Sweden: Constitutional framework

 The public sector in Sweden is divided into two parts: the legal person known as the State (staten) and local authorities: the latter include Regional Councils (regioner) (renamed from county councils (landsting) in 2020) and local Municipalities (kommuner).
 The local authorities, rather than the State, make up the larger part of the public sector in Sweden.
 Regional Councils and Municipalities are independent of one another, the former merely covers a larger geographical area than the latter.
 The local authorities have self-rule, as mandated by the Constitution, and their own tax base.
 Notwithstanding their self-rule, local authorities are nevertheless in practice dependent upon the State, as the parameters of their responsibilities and the extent of their jurisdiction are specified in the Local Government Act (Kommunallagen) passed by the Riksdag.

 Sweden is a constitutional monarchy, and King Carl XVI Gustaf is the head of state, but the role of the monarch is limited to ceremonial and representative functions.
 Under the provisions of the 1974 Instrument of Government, the King lacks any formal political power.
 The King opens the annual Riksdag session, chairs the Special Council held during a change of Government, holds regular Information Councils with the Prime Minister and the Government, chairs the meetings of the Advisory Council on Foreign Affairs (Utrikesnämnden), and receives Letters of Credence of foreign ambassadors to Sweden and signs those of Swedish ambassadors sent abroad.
-In addition, the King pays State Visits abroad and receives those incoming as host.
-Apart from strictly official duties, the King and the other members of Royal Family undertake a variety of unofficial and other representative duties within Sweden and abroad.
+In addition, the King pays State Visits abroad and hosts those incoming.

 Legislative power is vested in the unicameral Riksdag with 349 members.
-General elections are held every four years, on the second Sunday of September.
+General elections are held every four years.
 Legislation may be initiated by the Government or by members of the Riksdag.
 Members are elected on the basis of proportional representation to a four-year term.
 The internal workings of the Riksdag are, in addition to the Instrument of Government, regulated by the Riksdag Act (Riksdagsordningen).
 The fundamental laws can be altered by the Riksdag alone; only an absolute majority with two separate votes, separated by a general election in between, is required.